Z80-Retro/Z80-Retro-Manual/Z80-RETRO-EMULATOR.md

 ```

 Whew!
 Now that you have an image file with partitions on it, you can copy the
-`retro.img` CP/M filesystem on to it.
+`retro.img` CP/M file system on to it.

 ```bash
 $ sudo mkfs.msdos /dev/loop0p1